-- Promoting innovation by creating an environment that enables breakthrough creative thinking in and across disciplines and promotes academic excellence and educational leadership. - Establishing new interdisciplinary initiatives to address emerging research and educational opportunities in information systems; in bringing science and technology to bear on issues of health and wellness; in sustainable energy and the environment; and developing an outreach strategy to enhance UIUC's "Chicago presence" through targeted initiatives in P-12 education, the environment and entrepreneurship.
+- Promoting innovation by creating an environment that enables breakthrough creative thinking in and across disciplines and promotes academic excellence and educational leadership. - Establishing new interdisciplinary initiatives to address emerging research and educational opportunities in information systems; in bringing science and technology to bear on issues of health; in addressing our society's pressing concerns regarding sustainable energy and the environment; and strengthening outreach strategies to enhance the "Chicago presence" and promote targeted initiatives in P-20 education, the environment and entrepreneurship.